securityfirst/Umbrella_android/CONTRIBUTING.md

 ## Writing content for Umbrella

 Depending on your technical knowledge, there are several ways to contribute content for Umbrella.
-If you just want to tell us about one tiny thing and you don’t have bandwidth for a tutorial right now, feel free to email a short description of the change you want to propose to  info@secfirst.org or [open an issue](https://github.com/securityfirst/tent-content/issues/new) in our [Tent content repo](https://github.com/securityfirst/tent-content).
+If you just want to tell us about one tiny thing and you don’t have bandwidth for a tutorial right now, feel free to email a short description of the change you want to propose to  info@secfirst.org or [open an issue](https://github.com/securityfirst/umbrella-content/issues/new) in our [Umbrella content repo](https://github.com/securityfirst/umbrella-content).

 ### Using GitHub and Prose.io